-The Water, plumbing and bathroom fittings

-Repair category 1

-Notes The sanitary fittings appeared in fair order consistent with age although future upgrading may be desirable.
+F- Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.

-No access was afforded to the stopcock.
+The lid to the cistern within the WC is cracked and requires replacement.

-Heating and hot water
+Heating and hot wat er

 Repair category 1

 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.